-- Overnight at Leh
+Overnight at Leh

-You can add a day to your schedule for a trip to Nubra Valley and go ahead to visit Turtuk, about 95 KMs from Diskit.
-Turtuk has been opened recently in 2010 for domestic tourists and in 2013 for foreign tourists.
-It is an amazing place, quite different from the rest of the landscape in Nubra Valley and have a different affinity of culture too.
+  You MUST add a day to your schedule and go ahead to visit Turtuk, about 95 KMs from Diskit.
+Turtuk was opened in 2010 for domestic tourists and in 2013 for foreign tourists.
+It is an amazing place, quite different from the rest of the landscape in Nubra Valley and houses a different affinity for culture too.

   Accommodation Options at Nubra Valley – Ladakh

   Places to Visit in Nubra Valley

-You can visit following places in Nubra Valley for your 2-3 day trip from Leh.
-I will try to explain them in detail in some other article just to maintain the brevity of this article.
+  You can visit the following places in Nubra Valley for your 2-3 day trip from Leh.
+I will try to explain these places in detail in some other article just to maintain the brevity of this article.

-- Diskit: Diskit has a monastery which is largest and oldest Buddhist monastery in Nubra Valley and houses a 106 feet tall Maitrey Buddha statue.
-There is Lachung Temple as well which is quite close to monastery.
+  - Diskit: Diskit has a monastery which is largest and oldest Buddhist monastery in Nubra Valley and houses a 106 feet tall Maitreya Buddha statue.
+There is Lachung Temple as well which is quite close to the monastery.

   - Sumur: Somewhere between Sumur and Kyagar, you can visit the Samstanling monastery.

   - Panamik: It has hot water springs and a sacred Yarab Tso lake nearby the entrance of the village.

-- Turtuk: Recently opened for tourists in 2010, Turtuk offers a much different landscape and cultural orientation than rest of the Nubra Valley.
+  - Turtuk: Opened for tourists in 2010, Turtuk offers a much different landscape and cultural orientation than the rest of the Nubra Valley.
 You can see apricot trees loaded around the entire village with views closer to the Karakorum range.
 If you have time, a MUST VISIT place in Nubra Valley.